The Federal Reserve sets U.S. monetary policy and the New York Fed plays a central role in implementing it.

 On a daily basis, the New York Fed publishes the Effective Federal Funds Rate (EFFR), which is calculated as a volume-weighted median of the previous business day’s overnight federal funds transactions.

-- The rate of interest on reserve balances (IORB), set by the Board of Governors of the Federal Reserve System (Board of Governors), is the rate paid to banks and other eligible entities on their Federal Reserve account balances, or reserves.
+Control over the level of the federal funds rate and other short-term interest rates is exercised primarily through the setting of the interest paid on reserve balances (IORB).
+IORB is the rate paid to banks and other eligible entities on their Federal Reserve account balances, or reserves, and is set by the Board of Governors of the Federal Reserve System (Board of Governors).
 By raising or lowering the IORB rate, the Federal Reserve sets a floor under the rates at which banks are willing to lend excess cash in their reserve accounts at the Federal Reserve to private counterparties.
 Given the safety and convenience of holding reserves, banks have little incentive to lend their reserves to private-sector counterparties at rates lower than the IORB rate.

-- The Foreign and International Monetary Authorities (FIMA) Repo Facility helps to address pressures in global dollar funding markets that could otherwise affect financial market conditions in the United States.
-Under this backstop facility, approved FIMA account holders can enter into overnight repo transactions with the Federal Reserve against Treasury securities held in their custody accounts at the New York Fed.
-The rate on the FIMA repo facility, like the SRF rate, is designed to generally be above market repo rates when markets are functioning well.
+- The Foreign and International Monetary Authorities (FIMA) Repo Facility, operated by the Desk, helps to address pressures in global dollar funding markets that could otherwise affect financial market conditions in the United States.
+Under this backstop facility, approved FIMA account holders can enter overnight repo transactions with the Federal Reserve against Treasury securities held in their custody accounts at the New York Fed.

-- Standing U.S. dollar and foreign currency liquidity swaps lines, operated by the Desk, with five other major central banks help to ease strains in global funding markets and mitigate the effects of such strains on the supply of credit to households and businesses worldwide.
+- Standing U.S. dollar and foreign currency liquidity swaps lines, operated by the Desk, with five other major central banks help to ease strains in global funding markets and mitigate the effects of such strains on the supply of credit to U.S. households and businesses.
 The U.S. dollar swap lines, which involve a temporary exchange of currencies between two central banks, provide foreign central banks with the capacity to deliver U.S. dollar funding to institutions in their jurisdictions during times of market stress.

 Changes in the size or composition of the balance sheet are an important part of the monetary policy implementation framework.
 At the direction of the FOMC and on behalf of the System Open Market Account (SOMA)—the Federal Reserve’s portfolio of securities—the Desk purchases securities in the open market.

 - Reserves Management: Asset purchases in an ample reserves regime are used to maintain a level of reserves in the banking system to support interest rate control.
 The Federal Reserve closely monitors the level of reserves and other liabilities on its balance sheet.
 The Desk may offset decreases in reserves, such as those caused by the issuance of currency, through reserve management purchases.
-For example, during the last quarter of 2019 and first quarter of 2020, the FOMC directed the Desk to purchase securities to help maintain an ample supply of reserves in the banking system.

 - Policy Accommodation: Asset purchases can be used to directly influence financial conditions, including further easing financial conditions when the policy rate is near zero.
 Such asset purchases put downward pressure on longer-term interest rates by reducing the stock of privately held debt.
-For example, in September 2020, the FOMC expanded its objective for asset purchases to include fostering accommodative financial conditions in response to the economic impact of the COVID-19 pandemic.

 - Market Functioning: Asset purchases can be used to address severe disruptions to market functioning by easing balance sheet constraints of private market participants to restore two-way trading and more normal market functioning.
-For example, in March 2020, as COVID-19 disrupted financial markets, the FOMC directed the Desk to purchase Treasury securities and agency mortgage-backed securities at an unprecedented scale and speed to support smooth market functioning.

 To support effective open market operations, the Desk lends eligible Treasury and agency debt securities owned by the Federal Reserve on an overnight basis.
 Also, to support its operational readiness to implement future directives from the FOMC, the Desk conducts very small purchases or sales of securities from time to time across a range of operation types.
 These operations do not represent a change in the stance of monetary policy.